vigoren/foundryvtt-simple-calendar/docs/API.md

 This handlebar helper is used to generate the HTML for displaying a full calendar view for the current date or a passed in date.

+Don't forget to call the [SimpleCalendar.api.activateFullCalendarListeners](#simplecalendarapiactivatefullcalendarlistenerscalendarid-onmonthchange-ondayclick) function for any calendars added with this Handlebar helper.
+Doing so will add all the needed interactivity!

+A unique ID is required to ensure proper functionality of a Calendar added with this Handlebar helper.

 ### Parameters